 Calle Noviciado, 2

-If you get a chance to enjoy paella in one of these places then you’re in for a treat.
-An authentic paella is truly something to be savoured.
-And don’t forget about another famous side to Spanish cuisine: Tapas.
-If that’s something you’re also interested in then take a look at our Tapas restaurants Segway Tour.
+If you have the opportunity to enjoy paella in one of these places, you are in for a surprise.
+An authentic paella is truly something to savor.
+And don’t forget about .
+If you’re looking for something interesting, check out our Historical Segway Tour.